ga-wdi-boston/rails-activerecord-crud-study/study.md

 ## Name Model Files and Classes

-Suppose I have an entity called "Person" that represents people in my application.
-What would I name the file where I define the model for this entity?
+Suppose that there is an entity called "Person" that represents people in an application.
+What should be the name of the file where the model for this entity is defined?

 ```md
 <!-- your response here -->
 ```

-What would I name the class for this entity?
+What should be the name of the class that represents this entity?

 ```md
 <!-- your response here -->
 ```

-What would I name the database table for this entity?
+What should be the name of the database table for this entity?

 ```md
 <!-- your response here -->